-19. On completion of the surveillance activity that we carried out during the year, we do not have any proposals to make to the Shareholders as per art.
-153, paragraph 2, of financial statements for the year ended 31 December 2014, nor on any other matters within our area of responsibility, just as we have no observations to make on the proposal by the Board of Directors to cover CIR S.p.A.'s loss for the year of Euro
+• Our monitoring activities were carried out on a routine basis during 2014 and did not reveal any proposals to make as per art.
+153, paragraph 2, of Legislative Decree no. 58/1998 regarding the separate financial statements at 31 December 2014, on their approval or on any other matter within our area of responsibility, just as we have no observations to make on the allocation of the net profit for the year proposed by the Board of Directors.